UoB Dubai Campus, Human Rights And Freedom In UAE, And Complicity With War And Famine In Yemen

 - That UNISON will continue to put pressure on the University management to enter into meaningful negotiation with all the unions on campus.

-- To encourage UNISON University of Birmingham branch members to raise their concerns over the Dubai campus with their colleagues and the branch committee, so as to create an environment in which everyone feels confident to openly express their views.
+- To encourage all staff to raise their concerns over the Dubai campus with their colleagues and the branch committee, so as to create an environment in which everyone feels confident to openly express their views.

 - To submit a motion to the UNISON HE Conference (to take place in January 2019), calling on UNISON nationally to take a public stance against partnerships between UK institutions and countries with a record of human rights abuse, to take all measures possible to protect workers’ rights, and to support individual branches with advice and training.